Disc Jockey (film)

-Disc Jockey is a 1951 American film.
+Disc Jockey is a 1951 American film directed by Will Jason and starring Ginny Simms, Tom Drake, Jane Nigh and Michael O'Shea.
+It was produced and distributed by Allied Artists.

 Plot

-A radio disc jockey is about to lose his program's sponsor because the sponsor believes that audiences are deserting radio for television.
-The disc jockey sets out to prove otherwise by calling on disc jockeys in major cities across the United States.
+An American radio disc jockey is about to lose his program's sponsor because the sponsor believes that audiences are deserting radio for television.
+The disc jockey resolves to prove otherwise by collaborating with disc jockeys in major cities across the country.